Cuban War of Independence: Spanish–American War

 The sinking of the Maine sparked a wave of public indignation in the United States.
 Newspaper owners such as William R. Hearst leaped to the conclusion that Spanish officials in Cuba were to blame, and they widely publicized the conspiracy.
-Realistically, Spain could have had no interest in drawing the US into the conflict.
+To further blame the Spanish and back Cuban efforts against them, he mentioned the story of Evangelina Cisneros, who was thrown in prison for denying sexual favors with a Spanish officer.
+This caught the attention of many American women, who further strengthened public opinion in the United States.
+Realistically, Spain could have had no interest in drawing the U.S. into the conflict.
 Yellow journalism fueled American anger by publishing "atrocities" committed by Spain in Cuba.
 Frederic Remington, hired by Hearst to illustrate for his newspaper, informed Hearst that conditions in Cuba were not bad enough to warrant hostilities.
 Hearst, allegedly replied, "You furnish the pictures and I'll furnish the war".
 President McKinley, Speaker of the House Thomas Brackett Reed, and the business community opposed the growing public demand for war, which was lashed to fury by the yellow journalism.
+Even Theodore Roosevelt spoke out against the Spanish, responding quickly after the incident.
 The American cry of the hour became, Remember the Maine, To Hell with Spain!

 The decisive event was probably the speech of Senator Redfield Proctor, delivered on March 17, 1898, analyzing the situation and concluding that war was the only answer.
 The business and religious communities switched sides, leaving McKinley and Reed almost alone in their opposition to war.
 "Faced with a revved up, war-ready population, and all the editorial encouragement the two competitors could muster, the United States jumped at the opportunity to get involved and showcase its new steam-powered Navy".
+Had he not adhered to the coercion of the general public, McKinley feared that non-interference would ruin his political reputation.

 On April 11, McKinley asked Congress for authority to send American troops to Cuba to end the civil war there.
 On April 19, Congress passed joint resolutions (by a vote of 311 to 6 in the House and 42 to 35 in the Senate) supporting Cuban independence and disclaiming any intention to annex Cuba, demanding Spanish withdrawal, and authorizing the president to use as much military force as he thought necessary to help Cuban patriots gain independence from Spain.
 This was adopted by resolution of Congress and included the Teller Amendment, named after Colorado Senator Henry Moore Teller, which passed unanimously, stipulating that "the island of Cuba is, and by right should be, free and independent".
-The amendment disclaimed any intention by US to have jurisdiction or control over Cuba for other than pacification reasons, and confirmed that the armed forces would be removed war.
+The amendment disclaimed any intention by U.S. to have jurisdiction or control over Cuba for other than pacification reasons, and confirmed that the armed forces would be removed at the conclusion of the war.
 The amendment, pushed through at the last minute by anti-imperialists in the Senate, made no mention of the Philippines, Guam, or Puerto Rico.
 Congress declared war on April 25.